jkotlinski/lsdpack/README.md

 ## Recording Songs

 All songs in the .sav must first be prepared so that they are eventually stopped with the HFF command.
-Then, place your .sav and .gb file in the same directory and run e.g. `./lsdjpack.exe lsdj.gb` to record the songs to `lsdj.s`.
+Then, place your .sav and .gb file in the same directory and run e.g. `./lsdpack.exe lsdj.gb` to record the songs to `lsdj.s`.

+lsdpack captures direct sound chip registry writes.
+This method is very space inefficient, but has the advantage of being very accurate and fast.

 ## Playing Songs from Your Own Code